rborek32/Contact-List/README.md

   "password": "string"
 }

-To start the frontend use "npm run" and run backend with http Launch
+To start the frontend download modules "npm i" and start using "npm run".
+Run backend with http Launch